-Perhaps you’re considering selling off your C corporation’s assets and liquidating the firm.
+Perhaps you’re considering corporate liquidation of your C corporation’s assets.
 Typically, such a transaction is accomplished in three stages:

 1. The corporation makes a direct sale of its assets to the buyer (or buyers).